VisioncreatorEarth/visioncreator/apps/app/src/routes/local/documentation/COMPOSITES-ARCHITECTURE.md

    ```

 3. **Resolution Strategies**
-   - Last-write-wins for simple conflicts
+   - Last-write-wins for simple conflicts (using Lamport timestamps)
    - Structural merge for compatible changes
    - Three-way merge for complex conflicts
+   - Generic array merging for all array types
    - Manual resolution for unresolvable conflicts

 ### 5. Advanced Merging System